Trantorian1/notes-rust-blockchain/src/README.md

 # Introduction

+> **Disclaimer:** This book aims to analyse the purposes and propoerties of Blockchain technologies from an egineering point of view, without so much as requiring a technical IT background.
+This book is for you if you are intereseted in understanding the formalities of Blockchain, even if you are a beginner.
+While some exercises will be given in the [Rust](https://www.rust-lang.org/) programming language, these can be skipped entirely.

+By the end of this book, you should have an in-depth understanding of the techniques and processes that come together to create a Blockchain network and, if you followed the Rust exercises, have created one yourself.

+...

 A **blockchain** is essentially a *distributed system of concensus*.
 In simpler terms, you can view a blockchain as a network of machines, all comming together to aggree on a decision.
 This is complicated, because different machines might have a different view of the network.
 Consider the following example:

 ## High-shcool marble problem